 - Promote open collaboration among students, post-docs, and faculty from the various departments pursuing space science research at Boston University.

 - Increase external sponsorship for space physics research.

 - Provide faculty members and staff the opportunity to pool resources in large, collaborative projects that can further support space physics research

-The Center is administered by a Director Professor John Clarke, and an Associate Director, Professor Joshua Semeter.
+The Center is administered by a Director Professor Joshua Semeter, and an Associate Director, Associate Professor Paul Withers.
 They are assisted by Assistant Director Erin Reynolds, Fiscal Coordinator Andrew Engel, and Grants Coordinator Thomas O’Connor.
 The Center’s Faculty are drawn from departments in both the College of Arts and Sciences and the College of Engineering who provide the research leadership.
 As principal investigators they write research proposals, manage research projects, and supervise graduate students and research staff.
 The research staff consists of research associates, usually fairly recent PhD’s beginning their professional careers, and technical support staff such as programmers and data analysts.